JungDefiant/jungdefiant.github.io/reading-notes/401-class-graphs.md

 ## Acyclic vs Cyclic
 In a directed graph's cycle, the graph can be traversed and end up looping around itself.
 An acyclic graph is a directed graph that does not cycle on itself and a cyclic graph is a directed graph that **does** cycle on itself.

+## Representing Graphs
+In code, graphs can be represented as an *adjacency matrix* or an *adjacency list*.
+In an adjacency matrix, each node is represented as a 2d array in the form of a graph, where each row represents a node and each column is another node it can be connected to.
+The values of the array are the number of edges that the node has to the other node.
+In an adjacency list, each node is a linked list inside an array that contains each node that it has an edge to.